COVID-19 Information & Resources

 Unlike most institutional buildings, the STS facility is a LEED Gold Certified building that employs natural ventilation methods that exchange interior and exterior air much more frequently than usual.
 In classrooms, airflow is introduced via exterior wall louvers and is convected via roof-mounted vent stacks.
 Interior ceiling fans provide auxiliary internal air circulation.
 All ventilation settings have been adjusted to maximize fresh air intake throughout the building.

-Confirmed/Suspected Case and Close Contact Protocols
+Confirmed/Suspected Case, Potential exposure and Close Contact Protocols

 POSITIVE CASE NOTIFICATION AND DASHBOARD